Loopshape/WP_Awebgo/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 = TODO =
 * THIS SECTION IS JUST TO KEEP TRACK OF TODO ITEMS FOR FUTURE UPDATES.
 * Add New Window and No Follow to links where the URL has been rewritten.
 Currently if you rewrite the URL neither will work as they are referenced with the original URL, not the rewrite.

+= 5.1.5 =
-* Add Canonical Redirect filter to fix potential www/non-www redirect match problems.
+* **Feature Addition:** Add Canonical Redirect detection to fix potential www/non-www redirect match problems.
+Removed from TODO!
+* **Deletion:** Took out testing code that was accidentally left in the previous version.
+* **Filter Addition:** Added 'qppr_filter_quickredirect_index' filter to allow changing the the index just before the redirect.
+See filters-hooks-helper_funcitons.txt in plugin folder for usage.

 = 5.1.4 =
 * **Feature Addition:** Added filter to Meta Box call to allow people to adjust context and priority if they choose.
 See filters-hooks-helper_funcitons.txt in plugin folder for usage.
 Thanks [mdmoreau](https://wordpress.org/support/profile/mdmoreau) for the suggestion!